-Buffer helps users schedule messages to be posted to their social media pages using the app (connect three social accounts via the free version).
+Buffer helps users schedule messages to their social media pages using the app (connect three social accounts via the free version).
 This feature allows you to plan and submit messages to social media sites such as Twitter, Instagram, Facebook, Linked In, and Pinterest.
-The program has some preset time slots dependent on the times of day when social media users are more active online.
+In addition, the program has some preset time slots dependent on the times of day when social media users are more active online.
 Buffer does, however, encourage users to change or delete the default time slots if they so choose.

 The Buffer program runs on three different operating systems: